 So far, does anything mentioned above sound unusual?
 No. That’s what I want society to be aware of….the fact that my sister wants the same things everybody else wants…love, acceptance, respect, money, happiness.
 Yes, she was born different…she had no control over that.
 Is the fact that she has an extra chromosome reason enough to dismiss her without even a chance to prove herself?

-Don’t Get Me Wrong.
-I Am NOT Saying That Persons with Down Syndrome are Happy All The Time.
+Persons with Down Syndrome are NOT Happy All the Time.

 They’re not.
 They are just like us…they get ticked off too.
 However, they forgive more easily than we “normal” people do.
 They get sad like us too.
 They get angry.
 They are feisty.
 The point is, they are more alike the rest of us than different.
 They may require more patience than the rest of us…more understanding.
 But we are all the same when it comes down to it.
 We are all human.